Merrill Lynch Self Directed Account

 - Selling a business

-The exact services available may vary based on the advisor chosen.
+The exact services available may vary based on the advisor selected.
 Choosing this advisor at a nearby Merrill location is the first step in opening a Wealth Management account.

 Merrill Lynch Cash Management

-Merrill Lynch is owned by Bank of America, which means investment customers get a lot of banking tools.
-Checking and savings accounts opened under the same tax ID number are automatically linked to securities accounts on the company’s software platforms.
-It’s a simple task to transfer money between and among all these accounts.
+Merrill Lynch is owned by Bank of America, which means investment customers get access to many banking tools.
+Checking and savings accounts opened under the same tax ID number can be linked to securities accounts on the company’s software platforms.
+It’s a simple process to move money between and among these accounts.

-Because Wealth Management clients inevitably have significant assets, Bank of America Private Bank is worth mentioning.
-This is Bank of America’s premier banking service for wealthy folks who need more than just simple deposit accounts.
+Because Wealth Management clients often have significant assets, Bank of America Private Bank is worth mentioning.
+This is Bank of America’s premium banking service for wealthy clients who need more than basic deposit accounts.
 Available services include:

 - Art Services